tkrofecheck/micro-blog/README.md

 * The stub data (i.e. the posts and users) in `index.html` should not be modified.
 Everything else can be changed as necessary.
 * There is no need for persistence (database or otherwise) - feel free to only use the client-side data.
 * Feel free to use any libraries you like (or no libraries at all).
+* Please provide pre-built ("dist") artifacts with your pull request - it should be possible for a non-engineer to simply open
+`index.html`
+and review your work.
+* Avoid requiring running a server if possible.
+It's not necessary to mock out an API.
 * Please keep the original Git commit as is.
+* Browser support can be limited to "evergreen" browsers (Chrome, Firefox, Edge)

 ## Spec